About Project Homekey

 Support to Rebuild

 Project Homekey is designed to engage homeless individuals who want to permanently recover from homelessness.
-Everyone who moves into the building begins with a Bridge Housing Phase that is centered around accomplishing goals related to Life Essentials.
+Everyone who moves into the building begins with a Bridge Housing Phase.
+This phase allows us to accept residents that may not have an ability to pay rent or have a subsidy to move in while we work toward that goal.
 During this phase, residents are provided with the support they need to rebuild the pieces of their lives – financial, economic, physical health, emotional health, education, job training, job seeking.

 This Bridge Housing pathway is also an opportunity for the new residents and project staff to determine whether or not this housing opportunity is the right fit for them and for the community.
 Every resident signs a Code of Conduct that is built directly into the tenancy lease and program occupancy agreement.
 If a resident is unable to abide by the Code of Conduct, this is an indication that they are not the right fit for this project.